British patents listed by patent number

 4895571938Folding camera with four or more plates forming the body that hinge and collapse.
 Not present on the Compass.

-Pemberton Billing, Noel
+Billing, Noel Pemberton

 4899601938Describes a shutter lock when the lens is retracted into the body of the camera.
 Application no. GB19370003606.

-Mayo, Alfred Croger; Purma Cameras Ltd.; Terrett, Joseph
+Mayo, Alfred Croger; Purma Cameras Ltd; Terrett, Joseph

 Purma Special